Nine Most Affordable Electric Vehicles of 2022

 Looking for the most affordable electric vehicles in 2022?
 With consumer prices on the rise, from fuel to groceries to vehicles, more people are considering EVs.
 According to cars.com, electric vehicle searches were up 173% in March.
 The only problem is the prices of EVs are also rising.

 Tesla recently announced an increase of as much as 10% on all of its vehicles, with the base Model 3 now starting at $46,990 for the RWD.
 Teslas are also not eligible for the $7,500 federal tax credit.
-The Model 3 was one of the cheapest electric vehicles when it was initially released.
-Still, now with the federal tax credit out of the picture and other manufacturers rolling out new models, there are many more affordable options.
+The Model 3 was one of the cheapest electric vehicles initially released.
+Still, with the federal tax credit out of the picture and other manufacturers rolling out new models, many more affordable options exist.

 If car shoppers are looking to save money by purchasing an electric vehicle, it’s hard to justify spending nearly $50,000.
-In general, EVs will cost more than gas-powered cars upfront, but you save throughout the life of the vehicle on maintenance and gas.
-Luckily there are still many EV options for cars and SUVs under $40k with tax incentives and rebates.
+In general, EVs will cost more than gas-powered cars upfront, but you save throughout the vehicle’s life on maintenance and gas.
+Luckily, there are still many EV options for cars and SUVs under $40k with tax incentives and rebates.
 Below is a list of the cheapest electric vehicles in 2022.

 Nissan Leaf | Image courtesy of Nissan North America

-The Nissan Leaf tops our list of most affordable EVs, starting at $27,400.
-The 2022 Nissan Leaf comes in 5 different trim levels with ranging features, batteries, and performance, all available for under $40k.
-Nissan EVs are also eligible for the $7,500 federal tax credit, making it even more affordable among all of the cheapest electric vehicles.
-All Nissan Leaf EV trims are Front Wheel Drive.
+The Nissan Leaf tops our list of most affordable EVs, starting at $27,800.
+The 2022 Nissan Leaf comes in 5 trim levels with features, batteries, and performance, all available for under $40k.
+Nissan EVs are also eligible for the $7,500 federal tax credit, making it even more affordable among all the cheapest electric vehicles.
+All Nissan Leaf EV trims are Front front-wheel drive.

 TrimPrice StartingRangeHorsepower